HR-Fahim/Spring-Boot-RESTful-API-Testing-With-Postman-API/README.md

 ## Prerequisites

-Before starting this tutorial, make sure you have the following:
+Before starting this, make sure you have the following:

 - Java Development Kit (JDK) installed
 - Visual Studio Code (or any other IDE) installed